Chua Kim Yeow: 1993 presidential election

 Chua used a flower as his campaign's symbol.

-In the 1993 presidential election, presidents were to be elected by citizens instead of by Parliament.
-To prevent an uncontested walkover, former Minister Goh Keng Swee and then-Finance Minister Richard Hu persuaded Chua to stand in the election against Ong Teng Cheong.
+In the 1993 presidential election, presidents were to be elected by popular vote instead of by Parliament.
+To prevent an uncontested walkover, former minister Goh Keng Swee and then-finance minister Richard Hu persuaded Chua to stand in the election against Ong Teng Cheong.
 Chua initially refused, stating that he considered Ong to be a "far superior candidate."
 However, he later decided to stand as a candidate, stating that it was "an act of public duty".

 Chua submitted his Certification of Eligibility on 18 August.
 His nomination was proposed by Wee Kok Wah and seconded by Lam Fong Loi.
 Chua's assenters included Tan Boon Teik, Mah Kah Eng, Frances Wong Lai Yong, and V. T. Arasu.
-Chua was supported by opposition parties such as the Workers' Party and the Singapore Democratic Party as Ong had a background in the People's Action Party, the ruling party of the Government at that time.
+Chua was supported by opposition parties such as the Workers' Party and the Singapore Democratic Party as Ong had a background in the People's Action Party, the ruling party of the government at that time.

 Chua decided not to campaign at all, only having two public appearances on television.
 In his first television appearance, Chua stated that the reason he did not campaign was due to a lack of funds and that he wasn't politically affiliated.
 Due to his lack of campaigning, his supporters campaigned for him.
 One supporter made flyers out of The Straits Times pages and distributed them using fax.
 Supporters also made "Vote Chua" car stickers but had to stop due to rules that the stickers did not bear the Returning Officer stamp.

 On 28 August, results for the presidential election were announced with Chua losing the election with 41.31% of the vote as compared to Ong's 58.69%.
 Chua stated that he was surprised by the number of votes he had received, with Ong stating about Chua that he was a "very credible candidate".